 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
-Which brand is best?
+What’s the best one?
 Does the price reflect the quality?
-These are just two of many of the questions that make the selection mind-boggling.
+These are just two of many of the questions that make selecting home air filters so mind-boggling.
 Let Service Experts Heating & Air Conditioning attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.

-Here’s a simple way to determine how efficient your old filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Set the filter horizontally, then using standard table salt, start pouring the salt through the filter and see how much comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust pass through as well.
-You might want to upgrade your filter to an air filter that’s more efficient.
+Here’s a simple way to tell how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Set the filter horizontally, then using standard table salt, begin to pour the salt through the filter and see the amount comes out the other side.
+If some or all the salt falls through the filter, then you know that the filter will let dust pass through as well.
+You should probably upgrade your filter to something more efficient.

 1) Filter Size

 Purchasing a properly sized air filter for your Roanoke home is important.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
-Most home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.
+The majority of home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating